by Niklas Göransson

 Are you a professional artist?

 Beer appears to play an integral part of both LUGUBRUM’s creative process and artistic expression.
 I’ve noted how Midgaars appears to speak of the beverage more in terms of reverence and awe rather than as a mere recreational stimulant.
-This wouldn’t be as silly as it might initially sound, since alcohol has been Europe’s primary plant sacrament ever since the Bronze Age – used communally for ceremony, inspiration, and camaraderie.
+This wouldn’t be as silly as it might initially sound, since alcohol has been Europe’s primary plant sacrament ever since the Bronze Age – consumed communally for ceremony, inspiration, and camaraderie.

 – Beer is part of every LUGUBRUM gathering.
 Ever since we first wandered into the woods carrying beer and carrots, the two components have gone hand-in-hand.
-The brew makes inspiration flow, but also ignites a kind of energy which enables us to communicate without words.
+The brew makes inspiration flow, but also ignites a kind of energy enabling us to communicate without words.
 None of our albums would’ve been the same without it.

 – Hop grows in the wild here, but only the females – male plants are controlled in favour of commercial growth.
 Pollen changes the lupulin-structure in the female flowers, making them taste too bitter.
 Anyway, wild hop is not suitable for commercial brewing.
 Before the Middle Ages, people in our regions used gruut – a preservative made from rosemary and bog-myrtle.
-However, this also acted as an aphrodisiac so friars preferred the calming effects of hops.
+However, this also acted as an aphrodisiac, so friars preferred the calming effects of hop.
 Check out local beers called Gruut and Gageleer!

-To what extent does this enthusiasm manifest, do you indulge daily?
+To what extent does this enthusiasm manifest – do you indulge daily?

-– I don’t consider myself a heavy drinker, sometimes I can go for days without a drop and I don’t like to get soaked or hungover.
+– I don’t consider myself a heavy drinker; sometimes I can go for days without a drop and I don’t like to get soaked or hungover.
 That said, most days I have at least one beer – usually a trappist – and during weekends I can drink some more when in company.
 Single malt whisky is also a favourite of mine.
 I consider myself lucky to have been born without any addictive tendencies.
 Barditus did have a bit of an addiction but had to stop drinking altogether because of pancreas damage, which is why it became unbearable for him to be in the band.

 This brings to mind something I read about the recording of their 2001 album, “Bruyne Troon”, which took place in a semi-flooded cellar.
 Following an overambitious consumption of liquid intoxicants, the now former vocalist Barditus suffered a minor gravitational mishap that almost rendered him electrocuted.

 – Around that time, Barditus’ alcohol abuse was out of control – and this is an understatement.
-Apart from suffering balance disorders, he couldn’t quite recall getting there in the first place – let alone remember any lyrics or even read them from a sheet.
+Apart from suffering balance disorders, he couldn’t quite recall getting there in the first place; let alone remember any lyrics or even read them from a sheet.
 This actually brings to mind our very first gig, when we were all completely ape-faced.
 Barditus was staggering around the stage with his back bent backwards in ninety degrees.
 He repeatedly fell over, either on the drumkit or into the barbed wire we’d put up in front of the stage to discourage stage-diving.

 – Barditus called us that morning to say he couldn’t get out of bed – from what would later turn out to be acute pancreatitis – so at the very last minute we found a replacement singer in Slosse, who was also quite ill.
 It was the first-ever show without Barditus, very weird indeed.

 – Early black metal was the ideal soundtrack, not only for pissing about in forests and deserted farmlands but also the formative period between teenage years and adulthood – when you’re looking for an identity whilst carving out your path in life.
-I was always an outsider with a strong interest in nature, history, and esotericism so the black metal mood and aesthetics were highly appealing to me in those days.
+I was always an outsider with a strong interest in nature, history, and esotericism so the black metal mood and aesthetics were highly appealing to me.
 Unfortunately, I’ve met a lot of people who take the whole thing far too seriously; it seems to be some kind of religion for them, or rather substitute for one.
 Much like Napoleon Bonaparte, I’m not an ideological person.

 LUGUBRUM have a tendency to explore topics which are highly uncommon in metal, and music in general for that matter.
-Their 2008 record “Albino de Congo” delves into the topic of Belgian colonialism and “Face Lion Face Oignon” from 2011 is based on Napoleon Bonaparte’s ill-fated campaign in Egypt and Syria; a topic which Midgaars turns out to be somewhat of an authority on.
+Their 2008 record “Albino de Congo” delves into the topic of Belgian colonialism and “Face Lion Face Oignon” from 2011 is based on Napoleon Bonaparte’s ill-fated campaign in Egypt and Syria; a topic Midgaars turns out to be somewhat of an authority on.

-– Of course, every bit of Napoleonic history makes for a marvellous read but this campaign right at the start of his career truly has it all: megalomania, glorious battlefields, forced marches, brilliant generals, starving but loyal soldiers, disease, mass-murder, victory, defeat – everything with the added bonus of an exotic and ancient decor.
+– Of course, every bit of Napoleonic history makes for a marvellous read but this campaign, right at the start of his career, truly has it all: megalomania, glorious battlefields, forced marches, brilliant generals, starving but loyal soldiers, disease, mass-murder, victory, defeat – everything with the added bonus of an exotic and ancient decor.
 The retreat from Acre is like a dress-rehearsal for the return from Moscow in 1812, but with camels!

 What’s unusual about this campaign was its scientific aspect, with the iconic French general assembling a massive contingent of scientists and scholars.
 Their purported goal, besides actual research, was to spread principles associated with a philosophical and intellectual movement known as the Enlightenment, which was highly prevalent in the contemporary European arena of ideas.
 Upon reaching Egypt, Napoleon established the Egyptian Institute and ordered the construction of libraries, a printing press, and laboratories.
-A young French lieutenant would come to make one of the most important discoveries in archaeological history – the Rosetta Stone – a black slab containing the 196 BC decree by King Ptolemy V, then-monarch of Egypt.
+A young French lieutenant would come to make one of the most important discoveries in archaeological history – the Rosetta Stone – a black slab containing a 196 BC decree by King Ptolemy V, then-monarch of Egypt.
 The royal edict was carved in three different languages: Demotic, Ancient Egyptian, and Ancient Greek, which is what eventually enabled scholars to decipher Egyptian hieroglyphs and read their language for the first time in centuries.

 – Bonaparte was very serious about the scientific goal of the campaign – bringing along savants from all domains of science, whole libraries, and tons of equipment.
-But his real dream was to advance and conquer India, thus severing England’s lines of trade.
+But his real dream was to advance and conquer India, thus severing England’s tradelines.
 The French Directoire agreed to this costly affair, not so much because they believed in its success but because it kept the ambitious Corsican far away from Paris for a while, and possibly for good.
 It was, of course, a doomed plan from the start, its death-sentence signed with the destruction of the French fleet by Nelson at the bay of Abukir.

 Having come out victorious over the Ottoman Empire in the first Battle of Abukir in 1799, a second showdown – in 1801 and against British forces this time – saw the French overwhelmed and badly outnumbered.

-This kind of conceptual depth was a most pleasant surprise, as I was initially guilty of believing the topics LUGUBRUM explore to be somewhat random and not overtly serious – possibly due to the thematic prevalence of root crops, persons of short stature, and excrement.
+This kind of conceptual depth was a most pleasant surprise, as I was initially guilty of believing the topics LUGUBRUM explore to be somewhat random and not overtly serious – possibly due to the thematic prevalence of root crops, individuals of short stature, and excrement.

 – Why is the Brown Netherworld inhabited by dwarves, albinos, mental patients, and the like?
 Probably because I feel some connection to them.
 They’re living in the margins of society – often shunned, ridiculed, discriminated against, sometimes even hunted down and killed.
 However, depending on culture and historic period they can also become healers, shamans, jesters, or artists.
 All of these function as mirror and teacher, using extreme behaviours to reflect others and force them to examine their own doubts, fears, and weaknesses.
 This helps them in not taking themselves too seriously, and thwarts any illusions of grandeur.
 There can be no sun without shadow, and vice versa.
 There’ll always be balance in the Brown Force.